rkmitra1/rw-build-shopnotes/README_TUTORIAL_COMPARE.md

 - tailwindcss
 - postgresql
 - heroicons
+- tailwind/typography
+- demonstrated - markdown use in code

 ## miscellaneaus

-- This app illustrate using pretty much stock Rewoodjs.
-The only package addtions are for tailwindcss and heroicons.
+- This app illustrate using stock Rewoodjs.
+The only package addtions are for tailwindcss, heroicons, tailwind/typography.
   - You can easily not include heroicons.
 I just added it to illustrate easy addtions of unique icons.
 - While "Design driven development" using storybook is effective in some cases, Redwood's hot reloading allows design driven development straight from running the component in the development server.
 - Unique features
   - updates directly from the page, rather than going to another page and having to hit save.
+  - help modal display content from markdown file.
+  - illustrate debouncing of input field entry to prevent excessive database updates.